JoshuaSaikali/HospitalPatientsManager/README.txt

 Purpose :  Manipulating records of patients and employees in a hospital.
-For Assignment 3.
 Developer Name: Joshua Saikali
 Date: November 4th 2022